supposedly/nutshell/README.md

 2AI!
 ```

-Pixel colors are determined by those directive-like lines before the XRLEs. `0: 303030`, for instance, says that state 0 (symbol `.`)
+Pixel colors in an icon are determined by those directive-like lines before the XRLEs. `0: 303030`, for instance, says
-in an icon should represent the hex color #303030 (Golly's default background color), `1: D0D0D0` says that state 1
+that state 0 (symbol `.`) in an icon should represent the hex color #303030 (Golly's default background color), `1: D0D0D0`
-(the symbol `A`) represents the hex color #D0D0D0, and so on.
-The cellstate's symbol also can be written instead of
+says that state 1 (the symbol `A`) represents the hex color #D0D0D0, and so on.
-its number, as in `.
-303030` / `A D0D0D0` / `B 9CF` (notice, no colon) if it's easier to read.
+The cellstate's symbol also can be written instead of its number, as in `.
+303030` / `A D0D0D0` / `B 9CF` (notice, no colon)
+if it's easier to read.
-In the future, Nutshell will come with a utility to aid in visualizing these icons
+In the future, Nutshell will come with a utility to aid in creating these icons
 (accessible as `nutshell-ca icon makerule <nutshell file>`)
-that creates a B/S012345678 ruletable whose `@COLORS` segment mirrors the colors in the nutshell file's `@ICONS`.
+that generates a B/S012345678 ruletable whose `@COLORS` segment mirrors the colors in the nutshell file's `@ICONS`.

-The rule of each RLE is ignored; just choose one with enough cellstates for the pattern to be pastable into Golly.
+The rule of each RLE is ignored; just choose one with enough cellstates for its pattern to be pastable into Golly.
 Note that the icons don't have to be in sequence or even present (the pre-icon comments determine ordering); if a certain state's
-icon is omitted (like state 3's above!) and it doesn't come after the last state with an icon, it will be made as a solid square colored
+icon is omitted (like state 3's above!) and it doesn't come *after* the highest-numbered state with an icon (in which case it
-according to what's assigned to the state in `@COLORS`. (if it does follow the last state whose icon is defined then it can safely be
+can & will be safely ignored), it will be made as a solid square colored according to what's assigned to that state in `@COLORS`.
-ignored and Nutshell won't attempt to fill it in)

 If a missing cellstate is not addressed in `@COLORS` or if there is no `@COLORS` to use, an error will be raised -- but to
-mitigate this, you can define a gradient with which to fill missing states; the syntax for this is
+mitigate this, you can define a gradient with which to fill missing states.
+The syntax for this is
 `? <hex color> <optional separator, ignored> <hex color>` (whitespace required), where the first hex color is the
-gradient's start and the second its end, and it goes with the other color definitions before the RLEs.
+gradient's start and the second its end; this goes with the other color definitions before the RLEs.
-The gradient relies on the `states:` or `n_states:` directive in @TABLE to compute its start and end -- but if there is no
+The gradient relies on the `states:` or `n_states:` directive in @TABLE to compute its medial colors -- but if there is no
-`@TABLE` or if it's `@TABLE #golly` (i.e. marked as "don't touch, Nutshell") then the `n_states` won't be available.
-In this
+`@TABLE` or if it's written as `@TABLE #golly` (i.e. marked as "don't touch, Nutshell") then the `n_states` won't be available.
-case you may append to the gradient line a bracketed number indicated the rule's desired "n_states" value, as in
+In this case you may append to the gradient line a bracketed number indicating the rule's "n_states" value, as in
 `?  <hex color> <optional separator> <hex color> [<n_states>]`.

-`@COLORS` colors will always take precedence over the gradient unless the cellstate in `@COLORS` has an \*asterisk before it.
+`@COLORS` colors will always take precedence over the gradient, except when the cellstate in `@COLORS` has an \*asterisk before it.

-### The `@COLORS` segment
-This segment allows multiple states with the same color to be defined on the same line as each other, and for a color to be written as
-either a triplet of base-10 `R G B` values, as in Golly, or a hexadecimal color code.
-As a result of its allowing multiple colors, the "key/value" order, if you will, has been switched: the color now
-goes first on a line, followed by all the states it's assigned to.
-A [range](#ranges) can be used here as well.

-For instance: `FFF: 2 4 6 8 10` says to assign the color `#FFFFFF` to states 2, 4, 6, 8, and 10, and can also be written
-as `FFF: 2+2..10` or `FFFFFF: 2+2..10` or `255 255 255: 2+2..10`.